Speakers March 7 2018

 The third package of EU measures to transform our economy into a circular model has been delivered.
 It contains the landmark strategy for plastics, a monitoring framework, new rules for the reuse of water, a report on Critical Raw Materials and the analysis of options to improve the interface between Waste, Products and Chemicals legislation.
 These actions are just another step on our policy path set up in the Action Plan adopted in 2015.
 This year, we will focus on product policy and stepping up efforts at the international level.
 We actively engage with stakeholders in this process through the Stakeholder Platform, Financing Platform and numerous representatives for product policy, resource efficiency and raw materials.
 These provide an important input to shape our future agenda – in particular for the next Multiannual Financial Framework and the 9th Framework Programme for research and development.

 Policy Officer, European Commission

 He graduated in Public Administration from the Grand Valle State University and the Faculty of Management at the University of Gdansk.
-Before joining the European civil service he worked for regional authorities and development agencies in the Pomerania Region in Poland and USA.
+Before joining the European civil service, he worked for regional authorities and development agencies in the Pomerania Region in Poland and in the USA.